 Design and Alternatives

 The Seagate Backup Plus Slim is, well, slim – almost half as slim as most other portable drives at lower capacities.
 I had to mention capacities here, because only the 1-2TB capacities are noticeably thinner than other drives, with the 4 and 5TB capacities being on par with other portable drives, in terms of thickness.
 The drive is available in four colors – black, red, blue, and with a metallic silver finish.
 Other than the smaller size, there’s nothing more to the drive’s case.

 Some of the Backup Plus Slim’s closest competition comes from WD, in the form of Elements and My Passport Ultra drives.
 The Elements is a bit cheaper but is just a bare bones drive with no special software features.
 Meanwhile, My Passport Ultra has the added AES 256-bit encryption feature alongside a backup software but it’s a bit slower (on average) than the Backup Plus Slim.
 So, if you don’t think you’re data is in much danger, go for Seagate’s drive.
 If data security is important in your everyday life, and you don’t want to look for special encryption tools yourself, the My Passport Ultra from Western Digital might be a better alternative.
+As mentioned before, the 1-2TB models of Backup Plus Slim are also much thinner than the other two hard drives.
 You can check out more alternatives in our portable hard drive buying guide, or our list of the best external hard drives, depending on your needs.

 I can’t say I was surprised by anything when the Seagate Backup Plus Slim 2TB hard drive arrived at my doorstep.
 The box included everything it had to and the drive was as slim as promised.